Disclosure Games with Large Evidence Spaces: Disclosure Games

 \subsection{Payoffs}

 The receiver's payoff \(u_R(a,\omega)\) depends on both his action and the realized state of the world.
-The receiver maximizes expected payoff.
-We assume that for any posterior belief of the receiver, there is a unique action that maximizes his expected payoff, and that the unique optimal action is strictly increasing in his posterior belief that the state is good.
-That is, for all \(\mu\in[0,1]\),
+The receiver maximizes his expected payoff.
+We assume that the receiver's payoff is continuous in his action, and given any distribution on the state space, there is a unique action that maximizes the receiver's expected payoff.
+That is, for all \(\mu=(\mu_1,\mu_2,\dots,\mu_N)\in\Delta(\Omega)\),

-is a real number, and \(\phi:[0,1]\to\mathbb{R}\) is a strictly increasing function.
-An example is when the receiver has quadratic loss utility \(u_R(a,\omega)=-(a-x_\omega)^2\), where \(x_G=1\) and \(x_B=0\).
-Given any posterior belief, the receiver's unique optimal action equals his posterior belief that the state is good.
-Hence, \(\phi\) is the identity map on \([0,1]\).
-We relax this monotonicity assumption and discuss our results when \(\phi\) is weakly increasing in Section \ref{sec5}.